In

 2002 the club became members of the East Region of the SJFA along with all

-were placed in the Scottish Juniors East Region Superleague before being
+other Tayside Junior clubs.
+The team was placed in the Scottish Juniors East Region Superleague before being

 duel registration of players between the two clubs along with the sharing

 coaching resources and facilities at Glenesk Park.
+A

 mass exodus of Junior clubs to the East of Scotland League led to further